The aye-aye is a medium-sized nocturnal lemur; this is where the similarity to any other lemur ends.

 The animal is an extraordinary compilation of features that look like they have come from other animals.
 The head is equipped with large dish-like ears that can be rotated independently, capable of picking up the slightest sound at night.
 The front incisor teeth grow continuously, rather like a squirrel, so that they never wear down.
 The fingers on the hands are all very long - and the middle finger especially so - it looks almost like a skeleton finger with skin stretched over the top.

-In 2015, our female Sabrina gave brith to the world's first aye-aye twins.
+In 2015, our female Sabrina gave birth to the world's first aye-aye twins.
+You can see Noah (the father) and the twins Tahiry and Kambana in Twilight World.

 Aye-ayes are omnivores and eat nuts, nectar from Traveler's palm and insects.